Pneumatic conveying systems

 Dilute phase: pros and cons

-• Lower initial investment, to set up compared to dense phase systems.
+• Lower initial investment, easier to set up compared to dense phase systems.

 • Can handle a variety of material types, provided they are not extremely sticky or dense.